cdktf/cdktf-provider-snowflake/docs/accountParameter.typescript.md

 - *Type:* string

 Value of account parameter, as a string.

 Constraints are the same as those for the parameters in Snowflake documentation.
+The parameter values are validated in Snowflake.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/account_parameter#value AccountParameter#value}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/account_parameter#value AccountParameter#value}

 ---